 You don’t need to place multiple sticker orders – just pay a low copy change charge of around $45. (for each copy change) and your stickers can market you in various capacities.

 Tip: Perhaps you don’t have anything to say, sell, or data to gather by using backcopy (this is hard to believe).
-You have another valuable option available, to sell or trade the back space to another company looking to reach your target market.
+You have another valuable option available – to sell or trade the back space to another company looking to reach your target market.
 This can lower the cost of your stickers (even have them paid for in some cases) or obtain other cooperative benefits.

 For example, a company selling bicycles could let a bicycle magazine put subscription information on the back of their sticker.
 This could be paid for outright, traded for ad space in the publication, or perhaps the sticker could be cooperatively distributed to each other’s customers.
-Both parties benefit.
+Both companies benefit.

 The main point to remember is that the back of a sticker should be used in some capacity to reap the greatest marketing benefits and the best value.

-Consider, once again, the many possible opportunities stickers present beyond arming the public with an identity building mini-billboard:
+Consider, once again, the many possible opportunities promotional stickers present beyond arming the public with an identity building mini-billboard:

 - You can distribute coupons which encourage future sales.

 - You can inform prospects about other products and services.